Skip to main menu Skip to main content Skip to footer content

 • March 6, 2023

 Successful practices often face the inevitable truth that some patients will slip through their fingers.
 As practices grow, it becomes increasingly difficult to keep track of all the patients coming and going through the door and if left unmonitored, it could lead to a significant loss for both the patient and practice.
 This is where patient reactivation efforts come in.
 To keep it simple, patient reactivation is the process of identifying and bringing back patients who are lost or overdue for care.
-While losing patients comes with the territory of operating a growing practice, reactivating these lost patients will ultimately improve patient care while boosting your practice’s bottom line.
+While losing patients comes with the territory of operating a growing practice, reactivating these lost to follow-up patients will ultimately improve patient care while boosting your practice’s bottom line.

 Why is Patient Reactivation Important?